eduMFA/eduMFA/doc/policies/index.rst

   You can enter several IP addresses or subnets divided by comma.
 Exclude item by prepending a minus sign (like ``10.2.0.0/16, -10.2.0.1, 192.168.0.1``).

-**privacyIDEA Node**
+**eduMFA Node**

-  (added in privacyIDEA 3.4)
+  (added in eduMFA 3.4)

-  If you have a redundant setup requests can hit different dedicated nodes of your privacyIDEA cluster.
-If you want a policy to only be valid for certain privacyIDEA Nodes, you can set a list of allowed nodes.
+  If you have a redundant setup requests can hit different dedicated nodes of your eduMFA cluster.
+If you want a policy to only be valid for certain eduMFA Nodes, you can set a list of allowed nodes.

   This can be useful if you e.g. only want certain administrative actions on dedicated nodes.

-  The nodes are configured in pi.cfg.
+  The nodes are configured in edumfa.cfg.
 See :ref:`cfgfile`.

 **time**

-  (added in privacyIDEA 2.12)
+  (added in eduMFA 2.12)

   In the time field of a policy you can define a list of time ranges.
 A time range can consist of day of weeks (*dow*) and of times in 24h format.